Limit Firefox (nightly) resource usage with systemd

 Introduction

 I have been using Firefox for a long time and I love it.
-But I have noticed that it can be a resource hog sometimes.
-Especially when I have multiple tabs open (with websites that pull a lot of data frequently).
+However, I have noticed that it can be a resource hog sometimes, especially when I have multiple tabs open with websites that pull a lot of data frequently.
 So I decided to look for a solution to limit Firefox's resource usage.

 Systemd

-Systemd is a simple solution for this.
+Systemd is a simple solution for limiting Firefox's resource usage.
 It allows you to limit the resources that Firefox can use, such as memory and CPU.
-Docker uses the same Linux kernel features (cgroups) to limit the resources of containers, so we can use systemd to limit Firefox's resource usage without any additional configuration.
+Like Docker, which uses the same Linux kernel features (cgroups) to limit container resources, systemd can do the same for individual applications.

-Since Debian 11 (Bullseye), Fedora 39 and Arch 2021, cgroups v2 is the default.
-If you run a system with cgroups v2, you can use systemd to limit Firefox's resource usage without any additional configuration.
-Else you will need to enable cgroups v2 on your system by following the instructions in the systemd documentation.
+Since Debian 11 (Bullseye), Fedora 39, and Arch Linux made cgroups v2 the default, you can use systemd to limit Firefox's resource usage without any additional kernel configuration.
+Otherwise, you will need to enable cgroups v2 on your system by following the instructions in the systemd documentation.

 [Unit]